openbmc/openbmc/upstream-layers/yocto-docs/documentation/ref-manual/features.rst

-This chapter provides a reference of shipped machine and distro features you can include as part of your image, a reference on image features you can select, and a reference on :ref:`ref-features-backfill`.
+This chapter provides a reference of shipped machine and distro features you can include as part of your image, a reference on image features you can select, and a reference on :ref:`ref-manual/Features:Default Features`.

 Features provide a mechanism for working out which packages should be included in the generated images.
 Distributions can select which